quii/learn-go-with-tests/intro-to-generics.md

 ## Our own test helpers with generics

 Ideally, we don't want to have to make specific `AssertX` functions for every type we ever deal with.
-We'd like to be able to have _one_ `AssertEqual` function that works with _any_ type but does not let you compare apples with oranges.
+We'd like to be able to have _one_ `AssertEqual` function that works with _any_ type but does not let you compare [apples and oranges](https://en.wikipedia.org/wiki/Apples_and_oranges).

 Generics offer us a new way to make abstractions (like interfaces) by letting us **describe our constraints** in ways we cannot currently do.